Materials#

 3

-Painted and clear coated
+Painted and clear-coated

-Unused, reserved for future
+Indices 4-7 are reserved for future use.

 Attributes#